University of Melbourne

-Eva Alisic is a Senior Research Fellow at Monash University, Australia, where she leads the Trauma Recovery Lab.
+Eva Alisic is Associate Professor, Child Trauma and Recovery at the University of Melbourne, Australia, where she leads the Trauma Recovery Lab within the Child Health and Wellbeing Program.
 Her background includes both psychology and human resource studies, and she is currently a visiting scholar at the University Children’s Hospital Zurich, Switzerland.
 Dr Alisic’s team studies how children, young people, and families cope with traumatic experiences, and how professionals can support them.
 The consequences of fatal domestic violence, serious injury, war, and disaster are focal points in this research.
 Dr Alisic pursues innovative mixed-methods, including qualitative and quantitative research (e.g. observational studies of daily life, interviews with children, parents and professionals), with specific interest in translation of empirical findings to policy and practice.

 Dr Alisic is Past Co-Chair of the Global Young Academy.
 She has co-developed the Africa Science Leadership Programme (together with Prof Bernard Slippers and colleagues), the ASEAN Science Leadership Programme (together with Dr Orakanoke Phanraksa and colleagues), and various policy and (open) science initiatives.